 If something goes wrong and results in an injury, accessing a physiotherapist can mean a lengthy wait.
 Cash plans can cover the cost of physiotherapy, giving students access to instant care to ensure recovery times are as short as possible.
 Chiropractic and chiropody tend to be covered too.

 Students live hectic lives with schedules that change regularly, so access to flexible, always-on services is key.
 Many young people will take the opportunity to travel before or after uni, or even during their summer holidays, so should look for a plan that offers worldwide cover on the benefits provided.

 Although money’s tight, students should still be able to treat themselves.
 With the shopping rewards and discounts offered by many cash plans, they can ensure they’re always buying things at the best price.

 A parent’s guide to student wellbeing

-For more information on how to support your child in the transition to university life, click here to download our free guide.
+Download our free guide for more information on how to support your child in the transition to university life.

 A health cash plan is a great way to help students to stay happy and healthy at university.
-For more information about our Good4you cash plan please click here.
+Click here for more information about our Good4you cash plan.